Seagate/cortx/doc/ProvisionReleaseBuild.md

  -  [ ]  Please create VM(s) with at least 4 CPUs and 4 GB of RAM
  -  [ ]  For single-node VM deployment, ensure the VM is created with 2+ attached disks, in addition to at least 1 ide storage for OS.
+         2+ disks is basic configuration that doesn't allow configuration of erasure coding.
+         If one wishes to enable erasure coding, 8+ attached disks would be required.
  -  [ ]  Do you see the devices on execution of this command: lsblk ?
  -  [ ]  Do the systems on your setup have valid hostnames, are the hostnames accessible: ping <hostname>?
  -  [ ]  Do you have IPs' assigned to all NICs ensxx, ensxx and ensxx?